k0rventen/lampone/README.md

   - [cloudflare tunnel](https://github.com/cloudflare/cloudflared) for exposing part of my services to the outside world,
   - [tailscale-operator](https://github.com/tailscale/tailscale/tree/main/cmd/k8s-operator/deploy) for accessing my private services from wherever (using a subnet route) and for my cluster services to access my offsite backup server
   - [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) for managing k8s upgrades directly in the cluster using CRDs.
-  - a [renovate](https://github.com/renovatebot/renovate) cronjob to create PR for components updates (w/ auto merging when it's a patch level update)
+  - a [renovate](https://github.com/renovatebot/renovate) cronjob to create PR for components updates (w/ auto merging when it's a patch level update and other rules)
-  - a [restic](https://github.com/restic/restic) cronjob that create the local backup (if an app fails and borks its files) and remote backup (if the server catches fire)
+  - a [restic](https://github.com/restic/restic) cronjob that create the local backup (if an app fails and borks its files) and remote backup (if the server catches on fire)

 - `apps`, the actual services running on the cluster: